 The function will return the value "34" in the 8th row and the 2nd column of the specified range B3:D11.

 The MATCH function in Google Sheets searches for a specified value in a range and returns the relative position of that value.
-It's commonly used to find the row or column number where the value is located, making it a valuable tool for dynamic data retrieval and analysis.
+The match function returns the position of the specified search key within the given range, allowing you to identify exactly where the value appears.
+It’s commonly used to find the row or column number where the value is located, making it a valuable tool for dynamic data retrieval and analysis.

 The syntax of the MATCH function in Google Sheets is: